Web Control Module

 When selecting 'Deny', you will be given a final option that allows the user to request on being blocked.

-Enable the slider for 'Allow User to Request' if you would like to receieve Web Control approval requests from users blocked by this policy.
-If this is not enabled, users will not be directed to the ThreatLocker block page and will instead see the generic browser error page.
+Enable the slider for 'Allow User to Request' if you would like to receive Web Control approval requests from users blocked by this policy.
+If this is not enabled, users will not be directed to the ThreatLocker request page and will instead see the generic browser error page.

 Important Note:

 Requesting access requires the ThreatLocker Web Control browser extension installed.
-Currently, we support Google Chrome and Microsoft Edge with support for more browser support coming soon.
-The extension is in it's final stages for publishing and will be available very soon.
+Currently we support Google Chrome and Microsoft Edge browsers with more support coming soon.

 Creating Policies for Non-Managed Devices